will-stone/5dice/readme.md

 # 5Dice

 A 5 dice game to play in the terminal.
-Any similaraites with Yahtzee are completely coincidental.
+Any similarities with Yahtzee are completely coincidental.

 NB: this saves your scores to a `5dice.json` file in the directory it is run.